Tips for using DivBase programmatically¶

 divbase-cli files stream my_file.vcf.gz | zcat | less

-BCFTools accepts stdin as input, so you can also pipe a VCF file directly into BCFTools without saving it first:
+You can pipe a VCF file directly into BCFTools without downloading it first:

 divbase-cli files stream my_file.vcf.gz | bcftools view -h -

-Running VCF queries programmatically
+Running VCF queries programmatically¶

 VCF queries can potentially take some time depending on the length of the queue on the DivBase server and the time required to process the query.
 The divbase-cli query get-vcf-results CLI command has been implemented with scripts and automated worksflows in mind: it polls the submitted task for completion, and if the task finishes with SUCCESS, it downloads the results file for further processing.